adambyle/ultima/README.md

 ## Content

-Ultima comes with a total of 14 maps, 8 default maps and 6 featured maps made by other players, with more to come.
+Ultima comes with a total of 16 maps, 8 default maps and 8 featured maps made by other players, with more to come.
 For now, I will not be accepting featured maps from people other than my close friends, but this may change in the future.

-While you wait for your turn to play, or for players who want to hang out with their friends but don't want to PvP, Ultima also has a parkour section with an integrated best time leaderboard, if that's your thing.
-Parkour courses are planned for each of the default maps.